 This circular saw also provides a retractable blade, tool-less riving knife assembly and anti-kickback fingers, and compatibility with any 16 inch, 13/16×8-inch dado blade.

-What We Like
+What I Like

-- Compatible with any 13/16x8-inch dado blade
+- The compatibility with any 13/16x8-inch dado blade adds to its versatility.

-What We Don’t Like
+What I Don’t Like

-- You'll have to buy your own table saw stand
+- You'll have to buy your own table saw stand.

 7. Ryobi RTS08